Microsoft Groups are used to manage permissions to content in Stream.

 There are two types of Group you are likely to have access to

 A Microsoft Group is created automatically when a Team is created in Microsoft Teams.

 As a rule of thumb, people who are listed as the Owner of a Team will also be an Owner in the related Microsoft / Stream Group.
-They can add other staff or students to the Team, share video content with the Group, and create Channels within the Group.
+They can add other staff or students to the Team, make available video content with the Group, and create Channels within the Group.

 Those who are Members of a Team, will also be Members of the Stream Group.
-They do not have editing rights, and may not have permissions to share video content with the Group.
+They do not have editing rights, and may not have permissions to make available video content with the Group.